-The Persistent Memory Development Kit (PMDK) is a growing collection of libraries and tools.
-Tuned and validated on both Linux and Windows, the libraries build on the DAX (Direct Access) feature of those operating systems which allows applications to access persistent memory as memory-mapped files, as described in the SNIA NVM Programming Model.
+The Persistent Memory Development Kit (PMDK) is a collection of libraries and tools.
+Tuned and validated on Linux OS, the libraries build on the DAX (Direct Access) feature allows applications to access persistent memory as memory-mapped files, as described in the SNIA NVM Programming Model.

 The source for PMDK is in this GitHub repository.